chenganma/chenganma/README.md

 ### Hi there 👋

+#Detail-oriented PHP Programmer with 3 years’ coding experience for mid-size business.
+Team player with can-do attitude, fast learner, and problem-solving skill.
+Has developed several useful features for project need and mobile device available websites.
+Seeking to leverage my technical and professional expertise to grow in the new role

 <!--
 **chenganma/chenganma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.